The NIH Almanac

 Tissue Physiology supports investigation of age-related changes that affect the function of liver, digestive, renal, and pulmonary systems.

-The Trans-NIH Geroscience Interest Group (GSIG) is directed by DAB and includes representation from 20 NIH Institutes and Centers.
+The Trans-NIH Geroscience Interest Group (GSIG) is chaired by DAB and includes representation from 20 NIH Institutes and Centers.
 The GSIG is a collaborative framework which promotes identification of innovative approaches to better understand the relationships between the biological processes of aging and age-related chronic diseases and disabilities.
 The GSIG aims to accelerate and coordinate efforts to promote further discoveries on the common risks and mechanisms behind such diseases, with the goal of resolving health problems among our increasingly older population.

 Division of Behavioral and Social Research (BSR)